-Malingering is when a person exaggerates or makes up a physical or psychological illness or injury to seek personal gain (eg, paid sick leave, worker's compensation, avoiding military duty, obtaining financial compensation, obtaining drugs).
-It is a voluntary behavior directed toward achieving a certain goal.
-It is not thought to be a form of mental illness.
-But it can exist in the context of other mental illnesses.
+Malingering is when a person intentionally exaggerates or makes up a physical or psychological illness or injury to seek personal gain such as paid sick leave, avoiding work, financial compensation, sympathy, or drugs.
+It is a voluntary behavior that is not considered a mental illness.

-Malingering often occurs in the work environment.
-It also occurs when there are legal disputes that involve money and medical issues.
+Malingering is most common in the school or work environment.
+It tends to occurs when there are legal disputes that involve money and medical issues.

 - Failure to comply with prescribed treatments

-There is no way to definitively diagnose malingering.
-The diagnosis focuses on ruling out true physical or mental causes of symptoms.
+The doctor may also rule out true physical or mental causes of reported symptoms to make sure a medical condition is not present.
 Psychological assessments can also help rule out other disorders, such as

 Since it is not a true illness, there is no real treatment for malingering.
 When malingering is suspected, the doctor may:

-- Discuss the findings—If a doctor's findings do not match the symptoms and if malingering is suspected, the doctor may confront the patient.
+- Discuss the findings—if malingering is suspected, the doctor may confront the patient

 Malingering is not a mental disorder.
 It can be prevented by making the decision not to exaggerate or make up symptoms for personal gain.